fixme-lausanne/MyHackerspace/README.md

 [![Build status](https://circleci.com/gh/spaceapi-community/my-hackerspace.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/spaceapi-community/my-hackerspace)

-This is an Android app with the following featuress:
+This is an Android app with the following features:

-- Status of hackerspaces using the [SpaceAPI](https://spaceapi.io/)
+- Show the opening status of hacker- and makerspaces using the [SpaceAPI](https://spaceapi.io/)
 - Show information about the space (contact, location, sensors, ...)
 - Status widget, multiple widgets supported